bSSG-project/bSSG/docs/content/quickstart.md

 * Entering `{option!title=Title}` will change what `{subst!title}` substitutes itself as, though this will not change where the file is saved.
 * Entering `{option!template=template}` will change the template the page is using from the default `template.html`.

+### HTML content
+You are also able to write HTML content instead of Markdown.
+Create a `.html` file in your content folder and write an HTML "excerpt", this will work near identically with Markdown.
+If you have a HTML file and a Markdown file with the same name, the HTML file will be used.

 ## Generating the new site
 Run `bssg-generate` in the root directory of your project to generate the site!
 The generated HTML will be stored in the `generated-site` folder.
 Inspect it all you want, you've created a site and learned the core features of bSSG!